-Anyone interested in WaterRower’s Natural Rowing Machine knows that this isn’t your ordinary rower.
-First and foremost, water rowers simulate the natural movement and resistance that professional rowers experience out in the water.
+Anyone interested in WaterRower’s Natural Rowing Machine will know that this isn’t your ordinary rower.
+First and foremost, water rowers are designed to simulate the natural movement and resistance that professional rowers would experience out on the water.

-A high-end machine, WaterRower provides one of the most durable, natural rowing machines on the market.
-From top to bottom, this model has been designed for performance, and even includes one of the best monitoring systems on the market today: The S4 Monitor.
+From top to bottom, this model has been designed for performance, and also includes one of the best monitoring systems on the market today: The S4 Monitor.

 - Handcrafted design